-These burgeoning developments now introduce a new generation of virtual assistants, products, and infrastructures, fundamentally beginning to reshape our global landscape.
-As part of this general sea change, library and information science and all libraries will be included.
-Virtual inspired information and all research, learning, and reference systems are also now evolving into sophisticated multi-level AI’s and autonomous agents (Wang et al. 2023), proficient in guiding users with unprecedented access to knowledge and information.
-Precision and personalization of knowledge and information also available on a multiplicity of levels including conducting increasingly complicated tasks.
-This is also leading to what some are calling or Augmented General Intelligence or Artificial General Intelligence (Bubeck 2023).
-This empowerment and augmentation of human intelligence is courtesy of deep learning mechanisms that leverage now vast trillion parameter data archives to provide ever more nuanced responses and neural net multi-trillion parameter distillations of the most arcane questions on levels just a few years ago thought impossible for technology to fathom.
+These various but intricately connected burgeoning developments introduce a new generation of virtual assistants, products, and infrastructures.
+They will together fundamentally reshape our global landscape.
+Library and information science and all libraries are inevitably included in the huge sea change occurring.
+Virtual assistants and AI inspired developments have changed all aspects of information creation, discovery, access and use.
+All research, learning, and reference systems are evolving into sophisticated multi-level forms with AIs and autonomous agents (Wang et al. 2023).
+These are proficient in guiding users and provide unprecedented access to knowledge and information.
+Precision and personalization of knowledge and information are available on a multiplicity of levels and can be used to conduct increasingly complicated tasks.
+The developments are leading to what some are calling AGI or Artificial General Intelligence (Bubeck 2023).
+The empowerment and augmentation of human intelligence is courtesy of deep learning mechanisms.
+These leverage vast trillion parameter data archives to provide ever more nuanced responses and neural net multi-trillion parameter distillations to the most arcane problems and challenges on levels just a few years ago thought impossible for technology to fathom.